-WARNING: WHEEL SEPARATION CAN OCCUR 1.
-On first trip, tighten wheel lugs at start and at 10, 25, and 50 miles.
-2. Thereafter, check whell lugs before each trip.
-3. Following winter storage, check before beginning a trip.
-4. Following excessive braking, inspect wheel lugs Torque aluminum wheels to 110-120 ft. lbs. and steel wheels to 95 ft. lbs.
-Home 1.
-Leave house key with your neighbors
+WARNING: WHEEL SEPARATION CAN OCCUR

+- 1. On first trip, tighten wheel lugs at start and at 10, 25, and 50 miles. - 2.
+Thereafter, check wheel lugs before each trip. - 3.
+Following winter storage, check before beginning a trip. - 4.
+Following excessive braking, inspect wheel lugs

+Home

-- 2, Valuables and important papers should be stored in a safe place. - 3, Newspaper, milk and other deliveries should be discontinued. - 4, Ask the Post Office to hold your mail for you. - Arrange with the telephone company for discontinued or "vacation service". - 6.
+- 1. Leave house key with your neighbors - 2, Valuables and important papers should be stored in a safe place. - 3, Newspaper, milk and other deliveries should be discontinued. - 4, Ask the Post Office to hold your mail for you. - 5.
+Arrange with the telephone company for discontinued or "vacation service". - 6.
 Arrange care for your pets. - 7.
 Your lawn, garden and houseplants should be cared for. - 8.
 Lock all windows and doors securely.
 Keep shades open for a lived in look. - 9.
 Cover all food to keep out mice and insects. - 10.
 Eliminate all fire hazards.
 Place matches in a tin box or glass jar. - 11.
 Store oil, gasoline, and other flammables properly. - 12.
 Destroy all newspapers, magazines and oily rags. - 13.
 Notify police of your departure and return dates.